Dans-labs/dariah/docs/Dux.md

 ### Caution
 It is tempting to make one alterSection for all components in the app that need alternatives.
-The flip side of doing so is that all those components will be triggered for rerender whenever any single one of them switches alternatives.
+The flip side of doing so is that all those components will be triggered for re-render whenever any single one of them switches alternatives.
-That is why offer the possibility of grouping related componenents under the same `alterSection` and be shielded from updates in the components that belong to other `alterSections`.
+That is why offer the possibility of grouping related components under the same `alterSection` and be shielded from updates in the components that belong to other `alterSections`.